ed-chin-git/DS-Unit-3-Sprint-1-Software-Engineering/DS1_Unit3 Sprint1 Challenge.md

   slightly different things running on all of them.
 How could containers help us improve this situation?

-## Containers can be configured to run different versions of software while running on the same server.
+## Containers can be configured to run different versions of software while running together on the same server.
 These containers can share dependencies, and can be orchestrated and scaled together.

 ### Part 8 - Turn it in!